-August 28 – Sept 1, 2017: Join Winding Waters and the Wet Planet Whitewater instructors on a beginner to intermediate whitewater kayaking course down the lower portion of the Salmon River known as the Canyons.
-Over 5 days and 53 miles on the Salmon, the Wet Planet instructors will help you improve your paddling skills in both river running and play-boating.
+July 16 – 20, 2019: Join Winding Waters and Central Oregon Whitewater Academy on a beginner to intermediate whitewater kayaking course down the lower portion of the Salmon River known as the Canyons.
+Over 5 days and 53 miles on the Salmon, the excellent instructors from COWA will help you improve your paddling skills in both river running and play-boating.
+Check out the founder and owner of COWA’s Bio, Will Howerton.
 The pool and drop characteristics of the Salmon River provide the perfect classroom for kayak instruction.
 Run class II to IV whitewater under constant expert instruction, then enjoy the large pools between rapids to relax and soak up the landscape.
 This course is all-inclusive, including round-trip transportation to and from the river and raft support.

 More information about the Salmon River Canyons

 Kayak School on the Salmon River, 5 Days: July 16-20, 2019